-Vegetarian Bourguignon, a spin to our classic French recipe.
+Vegetarian Bourguignon, a spin on our classic French recipe.

 What is a Bourguignon?